ibm-cloud-docs/cloud-infrastructure/p-p-migration-bare-metal.md

 After your migration, validate or update the following:

-1. Access the target device.
+1. Access the target server.
 2. Check partitions and volumes.
 3. Check applications.
-4. Install any test application in the target device.
+4. Install any test application in the target server.
 5. Check networking routes.
 6. Check or update application or operating system licenses.
 7. Remove RMM SSH key.